tormi/WunderWay/how/how-edit-wunderway.md

 title: How To Edit The WunderWay
 ---

-The WunderWay is designed for collaborationa and continuous improvement.
-No one person is responsible for updating and extending it - everybody is (within our company).
+The WunderWay is designed for collaboration and continuous improvement.
+No one person is responsible for updating and extending it - everybody is.

 To help with this, it's in a version control system.
 This allows us to keep all the different versions of the content that have ever existed, track changes, and discuss them.
 That makes any mistake really easy to fix, so don't worry about breaking it.